AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 Lastly, a section titled `Develop a data model` exists in the Outline, but has no corollary in the MS Learn track.
 In this case, informative content has been provided to the best of our ability.
 Several gaps surely remain, however, so please feel free to contribute.

+# Resources for Colleagues (AzTech International)
+See [this](https://drive.google.com/drive/u/1/folders/14mQNdzJjq_DcMgXNRPRdD8PjviCCVeqQ) folder for additional documentation.
+Contained are further details about the exam, a thorough list of DAX functions with descriptions, and a list of M functions with descriptions and examples.

 # About the DA-100 / PL-300
 - Duration: 180 Minutes.
 - Question Types: Multiple choice and multi-response questions.